 International students who apply for admission will be considered for Pitzer’s merit-based Trustee Scholarship.
 The Trustee Scholarship is a $5,000 annual scholarship that is renewed for up to four years as long as the student continues to meet satisfactory academic progress and is enrolled at least half-time.
 International students who do not apply for financial aid will still be considered for a merit scholarship.

 International Student Employment

 International students are able to work on campus once they have been issued a social security number.
 International students will work with the international student advisor to apply and receive a social security number.
 All campus jobs that are available are posted online through the Claremont CONNECT job board, administered by the Career Services Office.
 Students who have applied for financial aid and have been awarded a need based institutional work study award will be able to apply for jobs that have been designated for students with financial aid.

 Student Loans for International Students

 International students are not eligible for federal loans or institutional loans.
 However, international students may choose to consider private educational loans to help finance the cost of college.
-International students who wish to borrow a private loan will need to have a credit-worthy co-signor who is a US citizen or permanent resident to qualify for these loan programs.
+International students who wish to borrow a private loan will need to have a creditworthy co-borrower who is a U.S. citizen or permanent resident to qualify for these loan programs.